-In this context, Banking Circle has, in accordance with applicable regulation, established a Compliance function with a dedicated team covering the full legal entity including the branches.
+In this context, Banking Circle has, in accordance with applicable regulation, established a Compliance function with a dedicated team covering the full legal entity including its branches and subsidiaries.
 The Compliance function is part of Banking Circle's second line of defense and oversees the anticipation, identification, measurement, monitoring, control and reporting of all Regulatory and Financial Crime compliance related risks to which Banking Circle is or may be exposed.